-Social arts organisation EmpoderArte is run by Karoline Pelikan, LAB’s film editor and director of Cine Latino and Pelikan Pictures.
-Having won important funding from Peru’s Ministry of Culture, Gianna Giordani finds out more about the organisation and its plans for the future.
+Social arts organisation EmpoderArte is run by Karoline Pelikan, LAB’s film editor and the director of both Cine Latino and Pelikan Pictures.
+After the organisation wins important funding from Peru’s Ministry of Culture, Gianna Giordani finds out more about its history and its plans for the future.

 German-Peruvian filmmaker Karoline Pelikan sees female empowerment and creativity as the key to enriching and diversifying filmmaking and cultural production.
 As founder and cultural manager of EmpoderArte, a Peruvian-based NGO which offers a decentralised film education to women, Karoline organises and runs workshops up and down the country, mobilising hundreds of women to discover and embrace the emancipatory power of storytelling.